 - Whether the member of staff fully understands the situation and has had adequate opportunity to improve, or meet the required standards.
 If there is insufficient evidence to determine if this is the case, the member of staff will be invited to a meeting with the HR Advisor and given the opportunity to respond.

 If the Director of Human Resources confirms the decision to dismiss the employee, a formal meeting should be held with the member of staff (who may be accompanied by a Trade Union representative or work colleague).
 Present at the meeting should be the Executive Dean / Head of Department and the designated HR Advisor.

 The individual will be informed that the appointment will not be confirmed and the reasons why.

 Following the meeting, the Director of Human Resources will issue a letter of dismissal.
 This letter will state:

-The right of the employee to appeal to the Chief Operating Officer within five working days of the date of the letter, a copy of the appeals procedure will be enclosed;
+- The right of the employee to appeal to the Chief of Operations and Estates within five working days of the date of the letter, a copy of the appeals procedure will be enclosed;

 If the member of staff does not wish to appeal, the contractual notice period will be as stated in the letter of dismissal.